 - SIP Signaling: FQDNs and firewall ports

-- Media traffic: IP addresses and port ranges
+- Media traffic: port ranges

 - Supported SBCs

 For detailed information about configuring Direct Routing, see Configure Direct Routing.